maximburyak/Raven_JVM_Tutorial/README.md

 ## Paging on large record sets
 Paging through large data is one of the most common operations with RavenDB.
 A typical scenario is the need to display results in chunks in a lazy loading or pagable grid.
 The grid is configured to first obtain the total amount of records to shaow and then lazily as the user scrolls up and down to obtain records by batches of 50.
 For the patients grid, the corresponding attachements are also obtained and streamed into a convinient byte array to show in one of the grid columns.

+// todo: please use query statistics in order to get the overall result set
 ![Patient CRUD](/screenshots/p_paging.png)

 ```java